dgaydukov/cert-aws/files/sa.md

 * reduce db failover time for 66%
 * enforce IAM access to db

+When you reboot you can option to restart rds in new AZ.

 ###### AWS SQS
 SQS (Simple Queue Service) - managed service that provide publisher/subscriber (queue) model.
 There are 2 types